Instructions for Authors

 SUBMISSION

-Manuscripts should be submitted via the online platform www.ajvs.cl and must include:
+Manuscripts should be submitted via the online platform www.ajvs.cl and must include the following individual files:

 • A cover letter to the Editor signed by the corresponding author must include the following: